Anaemia in Renal Disease

 ESA Resistance

 Some patients may require ever increasing doses of ESAs to result in an increment in haemoglobin, and a few will fail to respond to ESAs at all.
-There are a number of reasons for this so-called “ESA resistance” – for more information regarding causes of this and recommended investigations, please click (here).
+The potential causes include:

 Blood Transfusions